shubhamsethi-sdd/Commit-Scrapper/README.md

 # Quick Install

-To install the dependencies, run this in the application folder from the command-line:
+To install the dependencies, run this in the git-commit-history folder from the command-line:

 $ npm install